Welcome to the School of Environmental Sciences

 Dr Tom Moore, Programme Director for MA Housing & Community Planning (HCPM)

-Tom is a Senior Lecturer in Planning and is the Programme Director for the MA Housing & Community Planning.
-Tom conducts research on a range of housing and planning issues, with a particular emphasis on the role of communities in the planning, delivery, and management of housing.
-Tom is your main contact for any queries or information relating to the MA Housing & Community Planning programme, and is delighted to welcome you to the University.
+I am a Senior Lecturer in Planning and the Programme Director for the MA Housing & Community Planning.
+I conduct research on a range of housing and planning issues, with a particular emphasis on the role of communities in the planning, delivery, and management of housing.
+I am your main contact for any queries or information relating to the MA Housing & Community Planning programme, and I am delighted to welcome you to the University.